-Pups donning winter boots, bunnies with a bow, and cats wearing santa sweaters - who doesn’t love spending the holidays with a furry friend?
-While adopting a pet is no new trend, adopting a pet during a pandemic is.
+Pups donning winter boots, bunnies with a bow, and cats wearing Santa sweaters - who doesn’t love spending the holidays with a furry friend?

 With families spending more time at home these days, breeders and pet shops across the country are facing demands like never before.
-In fact, one Barrhaven dog breeder stated that she had more inquiries in April than the number she had sold in 12 years.
-Whether you are among the families looking to adopt a pandemic pet, or a seasoned pet owner, we wanted to make you remain alert to some electrical safety considerations during this holiday season.
+Whether you are among the families looking to adopt a pet, or a seasoned pet owner, we wanted to make you remain alert to some electrical safety considerations during this holiday season.

 1. Tuck away those delectable dangling cords

 There’s just nothing more tantalizing to chew on than that dangling power cord in your living room - for your pet, that is.
 To prevent an unwelcome (and potentially fatal) electric shock, tuck your cords away using a twist-tie or cover them with plastic tubing whenever possible.
 Otherwise, try pet-proofing these cords by lightly wiping a small amount of an unpleasant tasting substance (like lemon juice or vinegar) to deter the appeal.